 Manufacturers like Panasonic and Sony have only ever used a couple different patterns of instructions over the last decade or so for most of their TVs, and that means you can just cycle through them until you find the set of instructions that lets you operate the television you're trying to use.

-In the US, you'll also see a plethora of low-price remote controls from RCA.
+In the US, you'll also see a plethora of low-price remote controls to choose from.
 And if you're buying for an elderly relative, or want a super-simple remote that only covers the TV basics, then the Doro HandleEasy lets you change volume and channels – it's been around for years, but is a great lo-fi gadget without any added complications.
 It's very cheap, too!

 Not convinced you need a universal remote?
 Why not save yourself a bit of cash and use a device you already own.
 Because you might be holding the answer to your home entertainment solution in your hand right now.

 That's because some phones will also function as universal remotes, although perhaps not the models you may think.
 They need to have a feature called an IR blaster, which enables them to transmit the same signals as a normal remote control.

 These used to be somewhat common, but are now much rarer: current phones with an IR blaster include the Honor 9 and Huawei P20 Plus, and some Xiaomi phones have one too.
 The common thread is of course that these are Chinese companies.